Znullptr/Weather-Streaming-Spark/README.md

     STORED AS TEXTFILE
     LOCATION '/user/hadoop/outputs/spark_outputs/weatherstreaming/data';

-6) Create and configure your systemd unit files for each service required by the application.
+5) Create and configure your systemd unit files for each service required by the application.

-7) Edit **weather_streaming_dag.py** to match your environement configuration.

-8) Copy **weather_streaming_dag.py** to your dags floder and start your apache airflow server.
+6) Copy **weather_streaming_dag.py** to your dags floder and start your apache airflow server.

-9) Open airflow interface you should see the dag imported and you can execute it.
+7) Open airflow interface you should see the dag imported and you can execute it.
    <p>
     <img width="1000" height="500" src="images/airflow_dash.png">
    </p>
-10) Once it's successfully completed, you should see the application dashboard listening on port 8191:
+8) Once it's successfully completed, you should see the application dashboard listening on port 8191:
      <p>
       <img width="1000" height="500" src="images/dash.png">
        </p>